 This year to spice up the event, Florio Pozza, a talented Italo-Australian musician, entertained the guests with his Australian music and brilliant didgeridoo performance.

 What does Australia Day mean to Aussie Travel Bloggers and friends!

 As you know, I am an Aussie at heart, born and raised in Italy, my love affair with Australia has grown over the years to make me want to become an ex-pat, but this is another story 🙂

 Today I have interviewed my Aussie friends and fellow travel bloggers.
 Here is their contribution on what it means to them and how they will celebrate Australia Day 2016.

 Jenny Freedman of ATasteof Travel

 “As well as celebrating the day the first fleet arrived on our shores in 1788, Australia Day for me is the day we celebrate our national heritage, our love for our country and how lucky we are to live here.
-It is a national holiday, allowing us to celebrate with friends and family either at home or at concerts, festivals or the fireworks displays that mark the end of the day.
+It is a national holiday, allowing us to celebrate with friends and family either at home or at concerts, festivals or the fireworks displays that mark the day’s end.
 We are usually at Rottnest, an island about 12 km from the coast where the day starts the same as any other…..checking the crayfish pots.
-Hopefully there’ll be a lunch of fresh crayfish and a glass of chilled West Australian white wine to follow a morning of fun and games for the children that is organised on the beach….our own Australia Day games!
-This year will again be at Rottnest following the same routine….nothing changes thankfully.
+Hopefully, there’ll be a lunch of fresh crayfish and a glass of chilled West Australian white wine to follow a morning of fun and games for the children that are organised on the beach….our own Australia Day games!
+This year will again be at Rottnest following the same routine….nothing changes, thankfully.
 Happy Australia Day!”